talhatallat/talhatallat/Python Programming/Chapter 6 - Dictionaries/README.md

 ## 6-6.
 Polling: Use the code in favorite_languages.py (page 104).
 * Make a list of people who should take the favorite languages poll.
 Include some names that are already in the dictionary and some that are not.
 * Loop through the list of people who should take the poll.
 If they have already taken the poll, print a message thanking them for responding.
 If they have not yet taken the poll, print a message inviting them to take the poll.
+# dictionaries_in_lists.py
+## 6-7.
+People: Start with the program in Exercise 6-1 (page 102).
+Make two new dictionaries representing different people, and store all three dictionaries in a list called people.
+Loop through the list of people. print everything about each person while looping.
+## 6-8.
+Pets: Make several dictionaries, where the name of each dictionary is the name of a pet.
+In each dictionary, include the kind of animal and the owner’s name.
+Store these dictionaries in a list called pets.
+Next, loop through the list and print everything about each pet.
+## 6-9.
+Favorite Places: Make a dictionary called favorite_places.
+Think of three names to use as keys in the dictionary, and store one to three favorite places for each person.
+Loop through the dictionary, and print each person’s name and their favorite places.
+## 6-10.
+Favorite Numbers: Modify program from Exercise 6-2 (page 102) so each person can have more than one favorite number.
+Then print each person’s name along with their favorite numbers.
+## 6-11.
+Cities: Make a dictionary called cities.
+Use the names of three cities as keys in your dictionary.
+Create a dictionary of information about each city and include the country that the city is in, its approximate population, and one fact about that city.
+The keys for each city’s dictionary should be something like country, population, and fact.
+Print the name of each city and all of the information about it.